×

 • Slippery and wet surfaces due to carelessness or poor weather conditions.

-• Objects that fall from above and strikes worker on the scaffolding or ladder.
+• Objects that fall from above and strike workers on the scaffolding or ladder.

 • Electrocution due to the scaffolding or ladder coming into contact with a source of power.